aimms/how-to/Articles/365/365-nonlinear-presolve.rst

 Then we get :math:`x \leq 6 - \sqrt{6-\sqrt{6}}` and so on.
 Both the upper and lower bound of :math:`x` will converge to 4 but we stop this iterative process if the relative change of one of the bounds is smaller than an epsilon.

+.. _figure-03:

 .. figure:: images/figure3.png
     :align: center

-    Figure 3: Bound reduction using expression :math:`ln(e^x∗y^2).`
+    Bound reduction using expression :math:`ln(e^x∗y^2).`

-The presolve algorithm can handle expressions build up by the operators mentioned in Table 1.
+The presolve algorithm can handle expressions build up by the operators mentioned in :numref:`figure-04`.
 If a nonlinear constraint contains an operator that is not in this table then it will be ignored by the presolve algorithm.
 A constraint will also be ignored if it contains an external function.

+.. _figure-04:

 .. figure:: images/table1.png
     :align: center

-    Table 1: Operators used by the presolve algorithm.
+    Operators used by the presolve algorithm.

 Doubletons
 ~~~~~~~~~~